-To consider the above application and to recommend that planning permission be approved.
+To consider the above application and to recommend that planning permission be approved, subject to the planning conditions.

 Westwood Parish Council Response - Objects for the reasons cited in section 7.

 Neighbourhood Responses - 20 letters of support received and 13 letters of opposition - which are summarised in section 8.